thanos-io/thanos/docs/components/rule.md

 ### Query API

 The `--query.config` and `--query.config-file` flags allow specifying multiple query endpoints.
-Those entries are treated as a single HA group.
+Those entries are treated as a single HA group, where HTTP endpoints are given priority over gRPC Query API endpoints.
 This means that query failure is claimed only if the Ruler fails to query all instances.

+Rules that produce native histograms (experimental feature) are exclusively supported through the gRPC Query API.
+However, for all other rules, there is no difference in functionality between HTTP and gRPC.

 The configuration format is the following: